Let us start with the obvious question: should you hire a trademark attorney? Absolutely.

 Finding a Trademark Attorney

 Finding a trademark attorney is not difficult, and there are different avenues available to you to get one.
 The most convenient option is to use the Internet.
 Simply typing the words ‘trademark attorney’ into any search engine will reveal dozens of attorneys that you can approach.
-You can also find attorneys by asking your friends, family, and colleagues for referrals (though, of course, we recommend the Law Office of Xavier Morales).
+You can also find attorneys by asking your friends, family, and colleagues for referrals (though, of course, we recommend our services highly).

 But simply finding a trademark attorney is not the challenge.
 It is picking the right one.
 To ensure that you make the right choice, you will need to carefully screen your shortlisted options.
 The following are some of the ways that you can do this: